the moment of truth: save the shot before you shoot

-With digital photography, it’s easy to get lazy, to shoot using the “spray and pray” method, taking unlimited shots with next to no consequences knowing that chances are one or two will work out.
-On top of that, with such sophisticated editing programs, you can “save” almost any shot in post processing.
-Even seasoned photographers can go on auto pilot, or just feel uninspired sometimes, shooting without thinking, hoping they can make something out of nothing later on.
-Of course there is fun & creativity in editing, but there’s even more magic when you get the shot right in-camera to begin with.
+With digital photography, it’s easy to lose site of your vision & overshoot, taking unlimited shots with next to no consequences, knowing that 1/100 will be “the shot” and with sophisticated editing programs, you can “save” almost any shot in post processing.
+Sometimes we get lazy or feel uninspired, shooting on auto pilot, without thinking.
+There is fun & creativity in editing, but there’s even more magic when you get the shot right in-camera to begin with.
 This course will discuss how to visualize, plan, and prepare for your shot or your session before you push the shutter.
-It will discuss how shooting film has helped Cami slow down and make sure she knows exactly what she wants before she even starts.
-When you get to the heart of the story before you even take your first shot, you can elevate your work and bring out your very best, whether you are shooting film or digital.
+It will discuss how differnt styles of photography have helped Cami slow down and visualize her shot before she shoots.
+When you get to the heart of the story before you even take your first shot, you can elevate your work and bring out your very best, no matter what style of photography you’re shooting.

 The “Heart of the Story”: identifying what you are trying say; integrating your style & voice in your story